Khaparwas Wildlife Sanctuary

 Khaparwas Bird Sanctuary is a bird sanctuary in Jhajjar district, about 80 km west of Delhi).
 The reserve covers 82.70 hectares.

 This is an important part of ecological corridor along the route of Sahibi River which traverses from Aravalli hills in Rajasthan to Yamuna via Masani barrage, Matanhail forest, Chhuchhakwas-Godhari, Khaparwas Wildlife Sanctuary, Bhindawas Wildlife Sanctuary, Outfall Drain Number 8 and 6, Sarbashirpur, Sultanpur National Park, Basai and The Lost Lake (Gurugram).
-It lies 5 km northwest of Bhindawas Bird Sancturay and 46 km northwest of Sultantpur National Park via road.
+It lies 5 km northwest of Bhindawas Bird Sanctuary and 46 km northwest of Sultantpur National Park via road.

 The Adjacent villages are Khaparwas, Bhindawas, Chandol, Dhakla and Surehti.

 History

 The Forests Department, Haryana of Government of Haryana officially declared this to be a Wildlife Sanctuary on 30 January 1987.

 Khaparwas Lake

 Rainwater, JLN Feeder Canal and its escape channel are main source of water in the bird sanctuary.